raine/meas/README.md

 # meas

 Measure duration of execution of a command.
-Kind of like `time(1)`.
+Kind of like `time(1)`, but only real elapsed time.

 ```
 $ meas -- ping localhost -c5